THE HEALING PATH

 * While I am totally open to (and excited about!) working with women, non-binary folks, trans men and women, all sexual orientations and people outside the 25-55 age range, there may be a someone even better suited to working on a particular case within the surrogate partner community.
 The International Partner Surrogates Association (IPSA) can help connect you with the best surrogate partner or feel free to reach out to me for some suggestions.
 I am committed to each client's healing, even if that healing doesn't happen with me.

 Hi!
 I'm Erika.
 I love connecting with people and being a part of their journey of learning and growth.
-So many people have shown me unending kindness, patience, acceptance, playfulness, and commitment in my journey and it is a joy for me to offer these same qualities to others in theirs.
+So many people have shown me unending kindness, patience, acceptance, playfulness, and commitment in my journey and it is a joy for me to offer these same qualities to others in their journey.

 I believe in this power of this work and am happy to chat about it.
 Whether you are a potential client or collaborating therapist, don't hesitate to reach out to me with questions.